 Alternative route: hiking up from the Xindian side

 You can also climb directly up to the temple from the road in the valley below; this is a much shorter route than described above, basically just consisting of a steep set of stairs up from the trailhead.
 Access is via bus from Xindian Station, the southern terminus of the green line (for another Xindian hike see here); when you come through the exit gate the bus station is just in front of you on the left:

-You’re looking for the Green 12 (綠12) bus, here’s the schedule at time of writing and you can see the Yinhedong 銀河洞 stop halfway along the top branch of the diagram:
+You’re looking for the Green 12 (綠12) bus, here’s the schedule at time of writing (still correct as of my most recent visit in 2023) and you can see the Yinhedong 銀河洞 stop halfway along the top branch of the diagram: